Joe Biden Snaps At NAACP Moderator After Being Pressed On Policing Record

 “Show me.
 Watch me.
 I’m listening.
 Watch what I do,” Biden said.

 A recent Just the News poll showed Biden ahead of President Donald Trump on policing.
-In particular, 42 percent of respondents said they trusted Biden more, and 36 percent said they trusted Trump more.
+In particular, 42 percent of respondents said they trusted Biden more, and 36 percent said they trusted the president more.
 But polls have long suggested that Biden struggles with support from young voters and mainly relied on his support from older voters to defeat Vermont Sen. Bernie Sanders in the Democratic primary.

 Nevertheless, concerns continue to surface over Biden’s record on policing.
-As The Inquisitr reported, Biden previously pushed for a bill, the Police Officers’ Bill of Rights, that critics claimed would make police misconduct investigations more difficult.
+As The Inquisitr reported, Biden previously pushed for the Police Officers’ Bill of Rights, which critics claimed would make police misconduct investigations more difficult.